AliShahSafdari/To-Do-list/README.md

 - [📝 License](#license)

-# 📖  Awesome books: plain JavaScript with objects <a name="about-project"></a>
+# 📖  Todo List: plain JavaScript with objects <a name="about-project"></a>

-**Awesome books** is a basic website that allows users to add/remove books from a list .
-We achieve that by using JavaScript objects and arrays.
-We also dynamically modify the DOM and add basic events . we use Github flow and a descriptive and easy to understand README file.
+**Todo List** is a basic website that allows users to add/remove Today`s task from a list .
+I achieve that by using JavaScript objects and arrays.
+I also dynamically modify the DOM and add basic events .
+I use Github flow and a descriptive and easy to understand README file.

 ## 🛠 Built With <a name="built-with"></a>